The 2014 Faculty Conference will be held on Thursday, May 22nd, 2014.

 Faculty members at Ryerson work hard to create inspiring learning opportunities for our students.
 The future of teaching at Ryerson is bright and this is largely due to our dedicated faculty who reach out to our students and our community in many ways.

-The theme of this year’s conference, “Connect, Engage, Inspire: Strategies and Tools for Today's Classroom,” provided faculty with an opportunity to share and explore ideas in teaching development, teaching strategies that inspire and utilizing technology inside and outside the classroom to engage our diverse student population.
+The theme of this year’s conference, “Teaching Without Borders”, will provide faculty with an opportunity to share and explore ideas on teaching development, teaching strategies, and teaching opportunities that inspire students inside and outside the classroom, and that engage our diverse student population.